 Debt US $150 million

 IFC has an active project with Alto Maipo SpA.
 According to IFC, the project comprises the construction of two run-of-the-river hydroelectric facilities connected in series with a combined capacity of 531 MW for the purposes of providing baseload electricity to the Chilean Central Interconnected Grid or SIC.
-It will be developed in the Upper Volcan River, Upper Yeso River and Colorado River, all in the Maipo River Basin and 90% of the Project’s infrastructure will be underground, which will include powerhouses, siphons, access tunnels and water conveyance systems, including a total of 67 kilometers (km) of tunnels.
+It will be developed in the Upper Volcan River, Upper Yeso River, and Colorado River, all in the Maipo River Basin, and 90% of the Project’s infrastructure will be underground, which will include powerhouses, siphons, access tunnels, and water conveyance systems, including a total of 67 kilometers (km) of tunnels.

 CAO found the complaint eligible for further assessment in March 2017 and an assessment trip was conducted in April 2017.
-During the assessment, there was a lack of consensus amongst the parties to engage in a CAO facilitated dispute resolution process.
+During the assessment, there was a lack of consensus amongst the parties to engage in a CAO-facilitated dispute resolution process.
 Hence, in accordance with CAO’s Operational Guidelines, the case has been referred to CAO’s Compliance function.

 During supervision of the project, CAO found that the adoption of the adaptive management approach allowed IFC to identify and address several issues in accordance with good international industry practice (GIIP).
 These include waste rock disposal; prevention of impacts on the arriero community; preventive actions on potential impacts on protected areas and assessment of risks to avoid damages to sites of cultural heritage value during the time of IFC’s involvement in the project.
-However, the adaptive management was not applied systematically to all project’s aspects.
-Further, CAO finds that such approach should not substitute projects’ E&S impact assessment.
-CAO found that IFC was not in compliance with its Sustainability Policy in relation to the following issues: Infiltration of groundwater during tunneling, sediment transport, biodiversity protection, air quality, noise, tourism and recreational activities and IFC’s disclosure of information.
+However, adaptive management was not applied systematically to all project aspects.
+Further, CAO finds that such an approach should not substitute projects’ E&S impact assessment.
+CAO found that IFC was not in compliance with its Sustainability Policy in relation to the following issues: Infiltration of groundwater during tunneling, sediment transport, biodiversity protection, air quality, noise, tourism, and recreational activities, and IFC’s disclosure of information.

-Status as of September 22, 2021.
+Status as of August 14, 2023.